 The main limitation of Lev is that, in certain cases, an input $p(\tilde{x})$.
-P cannot have outputs at p, or at names with the same type as p, in the body P. Because of this limitation, for instance, Example 3.10 cannot be typed (note that p is used for output in the body of the replicated input p(x, y, n, s).).
-The other type systems of [Deng and Sangiorgi 2006] allow more freedom by using more sophisticated types and weight measure, and exploiting techniques from term-rewriting based on lexicographical and multiset ordering.
+P cannot have outputs at p, or at names with the same type as p, in the body P. The other type systems of [15] allow more freedom by using more sophisticated types and weight measure, and exploiting techniques from term-rewriting based on lexicographical and multiset ordering.

 In particular, the fourth type system, PO, introduces a notion of partial order on channels.
-Roughly, the partial order makes it possible to type patterns $q(\tilde{y}).(\cdots \bar{p}[\tilde{v}]\cdots)$, where the output at p is not under inner replications, in which the level of p is equal to that of q (hence the pattern is not typable, for instance, in the system Lev), but p is smaller than q in the partial order.3 This pattern appears in Example 3.11 of the binary tree (in the insert, the replicated input at i followed by the outputs at i_l and i_r towards the children nodes; and similarly in the search).
-Thus, PO judgments are of the form Θ ; $\mathcal{R} \vdash{\mathsf{PO}}^n P$ where n is a level information and \mathcal{R} a partial order on the names in Θ .
-The type of a channel may be decorated with a partial order, which expresses partial order requirements on the tuples of values exchanged along that channel; for instance the requirement that the second component should always be smaller than the third, or smaller than a certain channel.4
+Roughly, the partial order makes it possible to type patterns $q(\tilde{y}).(\cdots \bar{p}[\tilde{v}]\cdots)$, where the output at p is not under inner replications, in which the level of p is equal to that of q (hence the pattern is not typable, for instance, in the system Lev), but p is smaller than q in the partial order.2 This pattern appears in Example 3.6 of the symbol table (say precisely where) and Example 3.6 of the binary tree (in the insert, the replicated input at i followed by the outputs at i_l and i_r towards the children nodes; and similarly in the search).
+Thus, PO judgments are of the form $\Theta; \mathcal{R} \vdash{PD}^{\alpha} P$ where α is a level information and \mathcal{R} a partial order on the names in Θ .
+The type of a channel may be decorated with a partial order, which expresses partial order requirements on the tuples of values exchanged along that channel; for instance the requirement that the second component should always be smaller than the third, or smaller than a certain channel.3